OpenSourceEconomics/econ-project-templates/docs/src/quickstart.rst

   This will activate the newly created conda environment.
 You have to repeat the last step anytime you want to run your project from a new terminal window.

-7. Type the following commands to see whether the examples are working:
+7. Type the following commands into your command line to see whether the examples are working:

   .. code-block:: bash